adamclayd/angular-bootstrap-5/README.md

 	html        - If true the html is allowed in the popover.
 Default is false.

-	load-cb     - Function callback that is called each time the popover is created and shown.
+	load        - Function that is executed each time the popover is created and shown. it provides $scope and $popover as passable parameters where $scope is the scope of the popover and $popover is the bootstrap.Popover object for the element.
-	              The function definition is as follows function(scope).
-Provides a way to access the scope of the popover.

 	offset      - Place the popover [x, y] from the center.
 Default is [0, 0].